bluescan/bip39tools/README.md

 # dice2bip39
 Generate a valid BIP-39 mnemonic using dice.

-### Status
-This software is now working.
-The minor outstanding todo's:
-* Compile on Raspberry Pi/ARM32 in preparation for getting it going on a Pi Zero (no W).

 ### Introduction
 This software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user would rather generate their own entropy instead of relying on an unknown or otherwise opaque randomness source.
 This tool